 - Brussels sprouts are rich in vitamins C and K, folate, carotenoids, and fiber.
 They are a nutrition powerhouse.
 Shaving and roasting them brings out their natural, nutty sweetness and makes them very palatable.
 Purchase Brussels sprouts that are bright green with tightly compacted leaves.
 They last for 1 to 2 weeks refrigerated.
 Rinse them under cool running water to remove any debris.
 Slice off the tough bottom stems and remove any outer discolored leaves.

 - Olive oil, red wine vinegar, garlic, maple syrup, Dijon, and dried herbs make the tangy vinaigrette that brings the flavors of this winter salad together delectably.
+Or choose an oil-free dressing from these Healthy Dressing recipes.
+More dressing ideas are listed below.

-See recipe card for quantities.
+See the printable recipe card below for quantities.

 🥔 Substitutions